SaraClick/Sara_vs_Python/README.md

 - Python moves have a delay of 600 milliseconds, but 0 delay if it's the first move in a reset board.
 - When Sara/Python win, the winning line is replaced by colored icons (see how cute do the stars look in my hair...? awww)
 - When is a draw, no one wins.
-- If we reach one of the players winning or a draw, the game resets to a clean board.
+- If we have a winner or a draw, the game resets to a clean board.
 - When reset, the player to make the first move will be the opposite who made the last move.
 - The user can close the window to finish playing at any time.